xqakane/meyve_tahmin.py/README.md

 If the user says "yes", the game restarts with a new fruit and letter.
 The game continues in a loop until the users types "no" to quit.

 ---

+##📌 This project is part of my Python learning journey.
+It was created with help from ChatGPT, to understand how basic game logic works.
+I rewrote and tested the code to learn better and plan to improve it with my own features later on.

+---